lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Atoms will be placed at the positions of the previously defined lattice, thus forming fcc solids.
+    Atoms will be placed in the positions of the previously defined lattice, thus forming fcc solids.

 ..  container:: justify